 This study was limited to 100 diarrhoeic cattle faecal samples from a restricted geographical area around Jaipur, which limits wider generalization.
-The study focused only on rfbO157 and fliCH7 genes and did not include important virulence genes such as stx1, stx2 and eae.
-Serological confirmation, sequencing, antimicrobial resistance profiling and extended molecular typing were not performed.
+The study focused only on rfbO157 and fliCH7 genes and did not include important virulence genes such as stx1, stx2 and eae. serological confirmation, sequencing, antimicrobial resistance profiling and extended molecular typing were not performed.
 The sampling design did not include detailed analysis by age, breed, sex, farm management, season or location.
 Therefore, the findings should be interpreted as preliminary surveillance data requiring confirmation through larger and more comprehensive studies.

 Declaration of AI Use